Tilly and the Wall: o

 On February 25, Tilly and the Wall released a video for a new song entitled "Beat Control".
 The digital release of the song was on March 4, with a new album track "Cacophony" appearing as a b-side.
 "Beat Control" was released only as a single and was not included on the album released later in 2008.

 Tilly and the Wall's third album, o, was released on June 17, 2008.
 Two songs they performed on their 2007 tour, "Too Excited" and "Chandelier Lake", appear on the album.
 The songs were played at their Daytrotter show.

 Tilly recorded their own version of the ABC song for the new season of Sesame Street.

 The first single from the album was "Pot Kettle Black".
 It was featured in the pilot episode of 90210, TV spots for the Seth Rogen film Observe and Report, the film Whip It and its soundtrack album, and in the video game Midnight Club: Los Angeles.

 Heavy Mood

 Tilly and the Wall released a new album entitled Heavy Mood on October 2, 2012, available in CD and vinyl formats.

+Flowers Forever

+Flowers Forever is the side project of Tilly and the Wall guitarist Derek Pressnall.
+The band has released a full-length album of the same name on Team Love Records in 2008.